 Are you ergonomically correct?

-Accommodate the most used items on your desk (phone, mouse or water bottle) by leaving them within a foot, in order to avoid forcing your body to overwork or to uncomfortable positions to reach them.
+Accommodate the most used items on your desk (phone, mouse, or water bottle) by leaving them within a foot of you in order to avoid forcing your body into uncomfortable positions to reach them.

 2. Computer Monitor and Eyes